google/zetasql/docs/data-model.md

 </tbody>
 </table>

-In this case,the schema for the **Singers** table does not define a column, `ROWNUM`.
+In this case,the schema for the **Singers** table doesn't define a column, `ROWNUM`.
 Instead, the engine materializes the data only when requested.

 To return a value of a pseudocolumn, you must specify it in your query.
-Pseudocolumns do not show up in `SELECT *` statements.
+Pseudocolumns don't show up in `SELECT *` statements.
 For example:

 ```
 SELECT * FROM singers